Executive officer: United States Air Force

 Like the Army, while experience gained as an XO is highly beneficial for an Air Force officer's professional development, it is not necessarily a prerequisite for a command position.
 However, it is often the norm that nearly all Air Force commanders will have been an XO at some point earlier in their careers.
 For officers holding second-in-command positions, the U.S. Air Force uses the titles of "vice commander" (CV), or "deputy commander" (CD) for an officer who serves as the second-in-command for an organization above squadron level.
 For a squadron level organization, the second-in-command is typically termed the "director of operations" or "operations officer" (DO).
 These latter terms were previously used for similar positions at the group and wing level until renamed as the "operations group commander (OG/CC).
 The rank of an executive officer in the U.S. Air Force can vary from a junior officer supporting a mid level commander up to a senior field grade (FGO) supporting a general officer.

 Personal staff officers

 The U.S. Air Force uses the term executive officer for officers assigned as personal staff officers to general officers.
-Their role is similar to aides-de-camp in the U.S. Army, and Marine Corps and flag aides and flag lieutenants in the U.S. Navy and Coast Guard.
+Their role is similar to aides-de-camp in the U.S. Army and Marine Corps, and flag aides and flag lieutenants in the U.S. Navy and Coast Guard.

 Executive officer, Supreme Headquarters Allied Powers Europe

-A unique application of the term is executive officer to the Supreme Allied Commander Europe, and commander, United States European Command.
-This position is typically held by a brigadier general or rear admiral (LH) and is drawn from all of the armed services.
-The duties involve serving as both an "executive assistant" to Supreme Allied Commander Europe (SACEUR) and also includes command responsibilities for the U.S. military community at Supreme Headquarters Allied Powers Europe (SHAPE) in Belgium.
+A unique application of the term is executive officer to the Supreme Allied Commander Europe (SACEUR), and commander, United States European Command.
+This position is typically held by a brigadier general or rear admiral (lower half) and is drawn from all of the armed services.
+The duties involve serving as both an "executive assistant" to the SACEUR and also includes command responsibilities for the U.S. military community at Supreme Headquarters Allied Powers Europe (SHAPE) in Belgium.